-Conversely, the maximum acceleration and deceleration at
+Conversely, the maximum acceleration and deceleration at non-quided vehicles is only possible when driving straight ahead.

 Axle weights and the dynamic wheel load distribution:

 Wheel loads in an automobile are defined as the forces acting on the wheels and tires, measured perpendicular to the road surface.